eed3si9n/gigahorse/docs/04-stream.md

 Gigahorse
 ==========

-Gigahorse is an HTTP client for Scala with Async Http Client or Lightbend Akka HTTP underneath.
+Gigahorse is an HTTP client for Scala with multiple backend support.
-....
+Gigahorse can wrap [Apache HttpComponents HttpClient][apachehttp], ....
 ```